claeusdev/duncandavidson.com/content/colophon.md

 ## Fonts

-[Source Sans Pro](https://adobe-fonts.github.io/source-sans-pro/) by Paul D. Hunt is used as the font family throughout this site.
+[Source Sans Pro](https://adobe-fonts.github.io/source-sans-pro/) by Paul D. Hunt is used as the text font family throughout this site.
 The font is copyright Adobe and is used under the terms of the [SIL Open Font License 1.1](https://github.com/adobe-fonts/source-sans-pro/blob/release/LICENSE.txt).
 The fonts are self-hosted with the help of the [Google Webfonts Helper](https://google-webfonts-helper.herokuapp.com/).

+Icons used throughout are from [Font Awesome](https://fontawesome.com/), and is used under the terms of the [SIL Open Font License 1.1](https://fontawesome.com/license/free).
+The font is subsetted and self-hosted with the help of [Fontello](http://fontello.com/).

 ## Infrastructure